Ujjalt/ujjaltimshina/_pages/about.md

 </div>

-### ‼️ Undergraduate Summer School in Mathematics 2025 — IIIT Delhi
+### ‼️ Undergraduate Summer School in Mathematics June 16-28, 2025 — IIIT Delhi
 **Delivered a lecture series on “Geometry of Möbius Transformation and Inversion”**

 <div align="center">